-AHL will only record your email address if you send us a message.
+AHL will only record your email address if you provide it to us.
 It will only be used for the purpose for which you have provided it and will not be added to a mailing list.
-We will not use your email address for any other purpose, and will not disclose it without your consent (unless required or authorised to do so by or under law).
+We will not use your email address for any other purpose, and will not disclose it, without your consent.

 AHL periodically collects photos of residents to be used on the AHL website or for AHL publications such as the Annual Report or Hostel News.
 When staff take these photos, a consent form is provided that is signed by the person photographed to allow AHL to include the photos in publications or on our website.

 Resident information collected and stored in AHL’s Reservation Management System (RMS)

 AHL’s Reservation Management System, RMS, collects and stores information for all its residents who stay at hostels, and organisations who refer residents to AHL.
 The data collected is used for the purpose of identifying residents and organisations.
 It is entered into the RMS database by authorised AHL staff.
 The primary information collected includes:

 - Resident Name - Organisation Name